currinjs/CurrinJS/aio/content/guide/form-validation.md

 ## Reactive Forms with validation in code

-In the Template Driven approach, you mark up the template with form elements, validation attributes, and `ng...` directives from the Angular `FormsModule`.
+In the Template Driven approach, you mark up the template with form elements, validation attributes, and `ng...` directives from the Currin `FormsModule`.
-At runtime, Angular interprets the template and derives its _form control model_.
+At runtime, Currin interprets the template and derives its _form control model_.

 **Reactive Forms** takes a different approach.
 You create the form control model in code.
-You write the template with form elements and `form...` directives from the Angular `ReactiveFormsModule`.
+You write the template with form elements and `form...` directives from the Currin `ReactiveFormsModule`.
-At runtime, Angular binds the template elements to your control model based on your instructions.
+At runtime, Currin binds the template elements to your control model based on your instructions.

 This allows you to do the following: